HarpreetKaurMaan/VitalEaseHub-G4/README.md

 # VitalEasehub-G4
 VitalEasehub-G4 is a web application designed for nurse practitioners to efficiently track patient information.
-It consists of two main components: the backend server (T2-VitalEasehub-backend-server) and the React client (T2-VitalEasehub-client-react).
+It consists of two main components: the backend server (VitalEasehub-backend-server) and the React client (VitalEasehub-client-react).

 ## Getting Started
 Clone the Repository: